-- 1. All concrete decks to receive adhered membranes shall be primed. - 2.
-Bitumen Temperatures - 1.
-The asphalt temperature must be at least 205°C (400°F) in order to fuse with the membrane. - 2.
-Asphalt should be mopped no more than 1 m (3') ahead of the roll. - 3.
-Install membranes with Type 3 or 4 oxidized asphalt or Type 3 or 4 SEBS modified asphalt.
+- All concrete decks to receive adhered membranes shall be primed with the membrane manufacturer's asphaltic primer. - 2) Bitumen Temperatures - 1) The asphalt temperature must be at least 205°C (400°F) in order to fuse with the membrane. - 2) Asphalt should be mopped no more than 1 m (3') ahead of the roll. - 3) Rates may vary depending upon the substrate, and therefore the rates must follow the manufacturer's published instructions. - 3) Install membranes with Type 3 or 4 oxidized asphalt or Type 3 or 4 SEBS modified asphalt.